Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Conclusion

 \section{Conclusion}

-\new{ Online social communities are rich spaces that can bring people together in a healthy, productive, and enjoyable manner.
+Online social communities are rich spaces that can bring people together in a healthy, productive, and enjoyable manner.
 Many researchers study how to make online communities `better,' but understanding what `better' means is a challenging problem, as there is no single set of values for online communities that can be used to inform research in this space.
-The values held by community members themselves are difficult to measure, and their perspectives have mostly not been included in existing research. }
+The values held by community members themselves are difficult to measure, and their perspectives have mostly not been included in existing research.

-\new{ In this work, we surveyed 39 redditors who are members of 125 unique communities.
+In this work, we surveyed 212 redditors who are members of 627 unique communities.
 Using open ended questions (\sect\ref{sec:instrument}), we asked these redditors what their values for their communities are, in their own words.
-Using an iterative categorization method based in grounded theory (\sect\ref{sec:categorization}), we contributed a taxonomy of 29 community values across a broad range of topics from the diversity of the community to technical features (\sect\ref{sec:taxonomy}). }
+Using an iterative categorization method based in grounded theory (\sect\ref{sec:categorization}), we contributed a taxonomy of 29 \new{subcategories of community values} across a broad range of topics from the diversity of the community to technical features (\sect\ref{sec:taxonomy}).
+Raters using our codebook demonstrate very high inter-rater agreement (Fleiss kappa = 0.874).